BrunoZell/AskFi.Sdk/docs/sdk.md

 Finally, we have the action phase of the cycle.
 Acting is the way to have causal influence on external systems.
 What actions are available and what influence they end up having depends on the external system.

 For example, a limit order can be sent to an exchange.
 Although there are certain expectations of what might happen, it really is up to the external system to decide.
-And whatever ends up manifesting, it can again only indirectly be observed through perceptions.
+And whatever ends up manifesting, it can again only indirectly be observed through percepts.
 And so the sensory-motor cycle repeats.

 To manage action execution, the SDK defined **Brokers**.

 ## Ontology

-For the AskFi trading system, we further break up the four phases  **manifestation -> perception -> orientation -> action** by means of the two Hexads _Actors_ (green) and _Actions_ (yellow):
+For the AskFi trading system, we further break up the four phases  **manifestation -> percept -> orientation -> action** by means of the two Hexads _Actors_ (green) and _Actions_ (yellow):

 ![Lowercase Letters](./images/letters.png)